 Trustees bring a variety of experience from a number of different backgrounds, not just in education, but also industry and commerce.
 Where necessary, additional training is provided or made available on charity, educational, legal, financial and any other matters relevant to the role of the Trustees.
+Trustees are provided with regular updates on available training.
 All Trustees are routinely involved with meetings, reports, plans and other information as necessary, to enable them to carry out their roles.
 Assistance and advice is always available from Academy Trust staff or professional advisors.
 The Trustees have access to the National Governance Association's learning resources and NGA Goldline support and "The Key for Governors".